Why You Need a Garmin RV GPS in 2024

 The biggest struggle with RV GPS is that it needs to be manually updated.
 Unlike Google Maps or other app software that updates constantly in the cloud, your RV GPS software has been downloaded to your device.
 It’s only ever as accurate as the last update.

 We’ve seen the speed limit off by 5 to 10 miles an hour, or RV access for a main road is listed as unknown.
 We learned not to rely entirely on the GPS and to keep aware of signage.
 When RV access is unknown, the GPS will route to a road where access is known.
 This has led us to a few out-of-the-way and sketchy routes.
 This wasn’t the norm but it did happen.
-That said, we’ve had apps like Google Maps route us down small country or dirt roads where a large RV would not want to go in an effort to provide the “quickest” route.
+That said, we’ve had apps like Google Maps route us down small country or dirt roads where a large RV would never fit in an effort to provide the “quickest” route.
+Most recently, we had Google Maps route us along a road where we had to cross a narrow, one-lane bridge.
+The weight limit for this bridge is 3 tons which means even the smallest RVs would be overweight for the bridge (and even some full-size pick-ups).
+In order to get to the other side, we had to detour back and find another route manually since Google would not provide an alternate.

 As Garmin stated on their website “Always defer to all posted road signs and road conditions when making driving decisions.”